omidantilong/astro-tenant/README.md

 A very (very) dumb Astro site with Contentful integration.

 Currently wired up to a free tier Contentful site.
-You'll need a `.env` file ([of any flavour](https://vitejs.dev/guide/env-and-mode)) with the following:
+You'll need a `.env.development` file with the following:

 ```
 CONTENTFUL_DELIVERY_API=